ldmdldm/copperx-telegram-bot/README.md

 ## ✨ Overview

-The CopperX Telegram Bot extends the CopperX ecosystem to Telegram, giving users seamless access to their cryptocurrency wallets and financial services directly from their favorite messaging platform.
-Whether you're checking balances, making transfers, or managing your account, the CopperX bot provides a secure and convenient interface for all your crypto needs.
+The CopperX Telegram Bot extends the CopperX ecosystem to Telegram, giving users access to their cryptocurrency wallets and financial services directly from their favorite messaging platform.
+If you want to check balances, make transfers or manage your account, the CopperX bot provides a convenient interface for all your crypto needs.

 ## 🚀 Features